Consultation on Accreditation and Monitoring 2017

 The Nursing Council values your views and encourages you to respond to this document.
 The submission survey can be accessed here.

-The closing date for submissions is Friday 30 June 2017.
+The closing date for submissions was Friday 30 June 2017.